 • Out of 72 health facilities assessed, 41 (56.9%) had written protocols/SOPs, while 31 (43.1%) of health facilities did not have a written protocol.
-Out of 12 hospitals assessed, 9 had a written protocol, 31 of PHCCs out of 54 assessed had a written protocol/SOP whilst only one PHCU out of five accessed had a written GBV protocol/SOP.
-This demonstrates a worrying absence of written protocols/SOPs for the provision of healthcare to GBV survivors in UNICEF supported locations regardless of the levels of health facility.
+Out of 12 hospitals assessed, 9 had a written protocol, 31 of PHCCs out of 54 assessed had a written protocol/SOP whilst only one PHCU out of five accessed had a written

-6 The GBV Health Facility Assessment tool was used to assess the readiness of facilities to provide GBV services and was adapted from the WHO GBV service readiness tool which assesses several requirements, including some minimum requirements, to support healthcare providers provide care to GBV survivors and assess if services are available to deliver care in line with requirements.
+12 The GBV Health Facility Assessment tool was used to assess the readiness of facilities to provide GBV services and was adapted from the WHO GBV service readiness tool which assesses several requirements, including some minimum requirements, to support healthcare providers provide care to GBV survivors and assess if services are available to deliver care in line with requirements.

-7 The Health Facility Safety Audit tool was designed to assist health partners in identifying potential GBV-related safety risks at and around health facilities.
+13 The Health Facility Safety Audit tool was designed to assist health partners in identifying potential GBV-related safety risks at and around health facilities.
 It focused on structural design; latrines for users (hygiene); handwashing and bathing areas; and a general protective environment for women and children.
 Additionally, data was also collected on staffing structure at health facilities disaggregated by gender for all cadres.